 Family movies are great together down time because everyone has to be in one room and there’s no phones or gadgets because everyone is trying to take pay attention to the movie.

-To help your family get some together time for the holiday season, I’ve put together Christmas movies lists, including a best kids’ Christmas movies list!
+To help your family get some together time for the holiday season, I’ve put together the family best Christmas movies, including a best kids’ Christmas movies list!

-(Of course, we still buy and keep our favorites!)
+(Of course, we still buy and keep our favorites, but we’re nerdy that way!)

 About our holiday family christmas movies list…